hughfdjackson/immutable/README.markdown

 ## Why?

-Using immutable objects can make code easier to reason about, by eliminating a class of difficult-to-find side-effects that can (and do) trip programmers up.
+Using immutable objects can make code easier to reason about, allowing programmers to geniunely create sections of their programs that operate on a 'data-in/data-out' basis.

+This style of code is easy to test, and use in a mix-and-match style.

 # Install